ANIME EXPO

 user personas

-For Anime Expo’s Add a Feature project, I created two user personas.
+I created two user personas for Anime Expo's Add a Feature project.
 One represents the casual planner who is a local attendee.
 The other user represents the organized planner who is a non-local attendee.
-The personas organize their time differently but their main goals are centered towards making the most out of their time at Anime Expo in their own way.
+The personas organize their time differently, but their main goals are centered on making the most out of their time at Anime Expo in their way.

 feature roadmap

-With the added feature, there are requirements that are Must-Have, Nice to have, Surprising and delightful, and Can come later.
+With the added feature, some requirements are Must-Have, Nice to have, Surprising and delightful, and Can come later.
 These are what I prioritized for feature:

 • Line Queue

-➜ Adding a wait time display for an event/panel will allow the user to stay informed about an event and if it reaches the maximum number of attendees who can fill the room.
+➜ Adding a wait time display for an event/panel will let the user stay informed about an event and if it reaches the maximum number of attendees who can fill the room.

 • Brief Tutorial for how the Line Queue works